davidmoten/hilbert-curve/README.md

 ### Index from point

-Get index (distance along the curve in integer units) to 2-dimensional point:
+Get the index (distance along the curve in integer units) for a 2-dimensional point:

 ```java
 HilbertCurve c =